Ashley Gavin

-Ashley Gavin is an American comedian, writer, and podcast host.
+Ashley Gavin (born November 17, 1987) is an American comedian, writer, and podcast host.
 She has been featured on Netflix is a Joke, Hulu, Comedy Central, and is also known for her crowd work videos on TikTok and her podcast, We're Having Gay Sex.
-She also hosts the podcast Chosen Family along with online creators Alayna Joy and Mak Ingemi.
+She also hosts the podcasts Chosen Family along with online creators Alayna Joy and Mak Ingemi and What's News With You with Josh Johnson.

 Early life and education

-Ashley Gavin was born on 17 November 1987.
+Ashley Gavin was born on November 17, 1987.
 Her father died of lung cancer when she was 11 years old.
 She began acting in a theater club at age 11 as well, and wanted to be a comedian from a young age.
-Although barely passing mathematics in high school and failing biology, Gavin went on to earn a bachelor's degree from the women's liberal arts college Bryn Mawr College from 2006 to 2010 with a major with honors in Computer Science and a minor in Philosophy, graduating Magna Cum Laude.
+Although barely passing mathematics in high school and failing biology, Gavin went on to earn a bachelor's degree from the women's liberal arts college Bryn Mawr College from 2006 to 2010, with a major with honors in Computer Science and a minor in Philosophy, graduating Magna Cum Laude.

 After graduating, Gavin moved to Boston to take a position in the Lincoln Laboratory national security research lab at MIT as a software engineer, where she worked for two years and made technical contributions to the Rapid Area Sensitive-Site Reconnaissance (RASR) Advanced Technology Demonstration.
 This led her to become a computer science educator, serving as the founding curriculum director of Girls Who Code for four years and as an adjunct faculty member at Wesleyan University.
 Gavin has described some overlap between her ability to teach code and her acting and standup, saying that "teaching is very much a performance", though she says of this period of her life: "I loved that work.
 It was creative and intellectually stimulating.
 But I felt empty inside."
 She later described comedy as the outlet that filled that void.